-This article will guide you on how to address section 404 of the Sarbanes Oxley act with regards to spreadsheets, using only Excel’s built in tools.
+This article will guide you on how to address Sarbanes Oxley S404 with regards to spreadsheets, using only Excel’s built in tools.
 Unfortunately the built in tools do not address all the requirements of the SoX act and, depending on your reliance on spreadsheets and their potential impact, you may need to consider some specialized tools.
-Where appropriate we have indicated where Spreadsheet Professional could help your organization.
+Where appropriate we have indicated where a spreadsheet checker could help your organization.

 We also have some thoughts for the project managers and people responsible for the overall risks posed by spreadsheets as concerns Section 404 of the SOX act.
 Read our article on how to address the risks and look at the tools we offer by clicking on the part you want to read ( SOX Part 1, Part 2, Part 3, Part 4, Part 5).